Updated 2/15/2021. Originally Published 8/21/2015.

 Example: jeans are not equal.
-Some are pressed, some have holes, some are faded, some are black stained, and some are”skinny jeans”.
+The styles include pressed, others have holes, most are faded or black stained, and many are “skinny jeans”.

-Pro Tip: A consulting colleague of mine keeps a suit jacket, fresh lightweight sweater and change of professional shoes in the car – just in case – to enhance any existing workplace outfit.
-Always prepared for an opportunity.
+A consulting colleague of mine keeps a suit jacket, fresh lightweight sweater, and change of professional shoes in the car to enhance any existing workplace outfit, should the need arise.
+She is always prepared for an opportunity.

 - Be About the DeterminationDetermination.
 Courage.
 Get It Done.

 HOW YOU SAY IT IS MORE IMPORTANT THAN WHAT YOU SAY